DARPA-ASKEM/Jupyter-IDE-Extensions/vscode-annotater/vscode-annotater/README.md

 ## Release Notes

+1/25/2023 - Updated the "send to endpoint" command to send selected text to a SKEMA conde2fn network service instead.
+This then hits the SKEMA rust web service to extract state and parameter variables.

 10/04/2022 - Newest update has Gromet syntax highlight proof of concept and packaging support.

 9/27/2022 - Newest update has proof of concept for annotation webview form.